pieper/SlicerMachines/README.md

 Then connect to `localhost:5432` in your browser

+Using an image from one GCP project to in a different billing project: see scripts/gcp-machine.sh

 ## Troubleshooting

 If the connection hangs you can try running `sudo systemctl restart slicerX` and `sudo systemctl restart slicer`